 Who is this presentation for?

-- SREs, DevOps practitioners, devs, and anyone who deals with monitoring systems and is looking to improve their monitoring capabilities and infrastructure.
-It can also act as a guide to get those started that might not have any monitoring in place
+- SREs, DevOps practitioners, developers, and anyone who deals with monitoring systems and is looking to improve monitoring capabilities and infrastructure

 A year ago, the monitoring setup at Kenna Security was a disaster.
 Molly Struve walks you through what the company had going to monitor its infrastructure, then dives into how to fix it.

 Kenna Security used New Relic for performance monitoring, PagerDuty for application health monitoring, Elastalert used logs to alert on data discrepancies or site use anomalies, cron jobs that ran nightly or every 30 minutes looking for data anomalies, HoneyBadger for application and code errors, and admin dashboards for background processing services like Sidekiq and Resque.
 But the disaster didn’t end there.
 Not only did Kenna Security have six different tools doing the monitoring, it had them reporting to all different places: Slack channels—at its worst, it had a different slack channel for every individual environment with alerts being sent to it—SMS messaging, email, and phone calls.
 As if all of those different alerting mediums weren’t enough to make your head spin, the alerts sent to all of them were incredibly inconsistent.
 Some alerts just reported data but required no action.
 Many alerts would go off periodically and be false positives.
 And, finally, some of the alerts actually needed someone to address them immediately.